Dakaraia6799/github-tutorial/README.md

 3) initialize git in this new directory
 4) use git add to add your directory to the "stage"
 5) then commit your file so htat its uploaded to the repository
-6) finnally you would use git push so it is uploaded to the github and is abled to be pulled down
+6) finally you would use git push so it is uploaded to the github and is abled to be pulled down